ros2/ros2_documentation/source/Installation/Eloquent/OSX-Development-Setup.rst

 System requirements
 -------------------

-We support OS X 10.12.x.
+We support macOS 10.14 (Mojave).

-However, some new versions like 10.13.x and some older versions like 10.11.x and 10.10.x are known to work as well.
+However, some older versions like 10.13.x are known to work as well.

 Install prerequisites
 ---------------------